 She moved faster than any werewolf, it was her conclusion.
 It had been confirmed when she appeared in front of the alpha and he had jumped, shaking on the ground he stood.
 “Boo,” she whispered, her wolf appearing to change the color of her eyes and making her canines descend in a flash.
-“We good?”
+“Are we good?”

 “Y-your eyes,” Jasper gasped.
 “They’re purple.”

 “No, they’re lavender,” she corrected.
-Her wolf finally had enough and let her take control again, satisfied at the scare she had given at him.
+Her wolf finally had enough and let her take control again, satisfied at the scare she had given him.
 Her lavender-colored eyes were back to their light hazel ones.
 “Hello?
 You look like you just pissed yourself.”